-The expansion vessel is mandatory on all EC-Eau cylinders and can be connected directly to the cold water inlet group, utilising the flexible hose supplied with the vessel.
-The expansion vessel should always be fitted accordance with the manufacturer's instructions.
-No isolating device should be fitted between the water cylinder and the cold water inlet group.
+The expansion vessel is mandatory on all EC-Eau cylinders and can be connected directly to the cold water inlet group, utilising the flexible hose with supplied the vessel. expansion vessel should always be fitted in accordance with the manufacturer's instructions.
+Nο isolating device must be fitted between the water cylinder and the cold water inlet group.